 My adventures have continued with visits to remote corners of Malawi, marvelling at the rolling plains of Nyika National Park, kayaking on Lake Malawi and enjoying the country’s most popular mode of transport - the humble bicycle - through scenic bush terrain.

-In 2014 I spend three mind-blowing weeks exploring incredible landscapes of East Africa – Kenya’s Samburu, Chyulu Hills, Amboseli and Masai Mara were ticked off my list of places to visit.
+I once spent three mind-blowing weeks exploring incredible landscapes of East Africa – Kenya’s Samburu, Chyulu Hills, Amboseli and Masai Mara were ticked off my list of places to visit.
 In Uganda I had the privilege of spending time with the Batwa tribes as well as trekking mountain gorillas.
 Zanzibar showcased its cultural heritage in Stone Town and we even managed to get in some R&R on its beautiful white beaches.

 Botswana and the impressive Victoria Falls are still two of my firm favourites with different experiences during the seasons.
 Whether it be the dry winter season or humid green season, there are special places enjoy, from the flood-filled Okavango Delta to the dry Kalahari Desert and Chobe’s teeming riverfront.